Dave Gagner: Post-playing career

-In March, 2000, Gagner founded Custom Ice Inc., a company that manufactures permanent and portable ice skating rinks.
+In March 2000, Gagner founded Custom Ice Inc., a company that manufactures permanent and portable ice skating rinks.

 In 2001, Brad Grant sold the Milton Icehawks to an Oakville trio that consisted of ex-NHLer Gagner, Mario Forgione who owned the Mississauga IceDogs at the time and was an automotive parts manufacturing president, and wine distillery consultant Ken Chase.

-In August, 2006, it was announced that Gagner would serve as assistant coach of the London Knights of the Ontario Hockey League; his son, Sam, also played for the team.
+In August 2006, it was announced that Gagner would serve as assistant coach of the London Knights of the Ontario Hockey League; his son, Sam, also played for the team.
 His daughter, Jessica Gagner plays hockey for the Dartmouth Big Green women's ice hockey program.
 Dave spent the 2006–07 and 2007–08 seasons with the Knights, and also opened a training centre in London to work with young prospects.

-In June, 2008, Gagner's former agent Mike Gillis, who had recently been named General Manager of the Vancouver Canucks, hired Gagner as the team's Director of Player Development.
+In June 2008, Gagner's former agent Mike Gillis, who had recently been named General Manager of the Vancouver Canucks, hired Gagner as the team's Director of Player Development.
 Gagner replaced Canucks' legend Stan Smyl, who had been named the team's new Director of Collegiate Scouting.
-On September 3, 2013, Gagner left the Canucks to work with the Orr Hockey Group player agency in the same capacity.
+On September 3, 2013, Gagner left the Canucks to work with the Orr Hockey Group player agency as their leader of the player-development group..
+Currently, he serves as vice president of The.Team as a certified player agent.